-2.9.4 Cell/Mobile Phones
+2.9.4 - Cell/Mobile Phones

-Idaho Code, 49 CFR Part 383, 384, 390, 391 and 392 of the Federal Motor Carrier Safety Regulations, (FMCSRs) and the Hazardous Materials Regulations (HMR) all restrict the use of hand-held mobile telephones by drivers of commercial motor vehicles (CMVs).
-The FMCSRs outline driver disqualification sanctions for drivers of CMVs who fail to comply with the Federal restrictions, or who have multiple convictions for violating a State or local law or ordinance on motor vehicle traffic control that restricts the use of hand-held mobile telephones.
+49 CFR Part 383, 384, 390, 391 and 392 of the Federal Motor Carrier Safety Regulations (FMCSRs) the Hazardous Materials and Regulations (HMR) restricts the use of hand-held mobile telephones by drivers of commercial motor vehicles (CMVs); and implements new driver disqualification sanctions for drivers of CMVs who fail to comply with this Federal restriction; or who have multiple convictions for violating a State or local law or ordinance on motor vehicle traffic control that restricts the use of hand-held mobile telephones.
+Additionally, motor carriers are prohibited from requiring or allowing drivers of CMVs to use hand-held mobile telephones.